limagb/limagb/README.md

 - 👋 Hi, I’m Gabriel.
-- 👀 I’m interested in development stuff.
+- 👀 I’m interested in web development, backend with Java / Spring Boot and Natural Language Processing.
-- 🌱 I’m currently learning Natural Language Processing.
+- 🌱 I’m currently studying web development, learning new stuff and refreshing my knowledge on topics of the three fundamental technologies – HTML, CSS and Javascript.
 I like to play with programming in general, but I know mostly Java.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 You can reach me via my email address.